irsbugs/cmrt/Who can Login.md

 * CMRT_Secretary
 * CMRT_Committee

+...and for IT Administration and support of CiviCRM

 * CMRT_Admin_CiviCRM

 The above *Contacts* are the only people registered in CiviCRM who can send emails from the CiviCRM application.

-E.g. Janice may write an email in CiviCRM to send to all Castlemaine residents who are listed in the CiviCRM database. i.e. Contacts in CiviCRM with a postcode of 3450.
-She may sign off the email as "Janice - CMRT President".
-The Castlemaine recipients of the e-mail will see that it is from president@cmrailtrial.org.au.
-If they want to reply to Janice the reply goes back to: president@cmrailtrial.org.au.
-Janice logs into her Webmail to read the replies.
+For example: Maureen may write an email in CiviCRM to send to all Castlemaine residents who are listed in the CiviCRM database.
+E.g. Contacts in CiviCRM with a postcode of 3450.
+She may sign off the email as "Maureen - CMRT Secretary".
+The Castlemaine recipients of the e-mail will see that it is from secretary@cmrailtrial.org.au.
+If they decide to reply to Maureen then the reply goes back to: secretary@cmrailtrial.org.au.
+Maureen logs into her Webmail to read the reply.

-The CMRT_Admin_WP adinistrator, would not have privileges to perform tasks in CiviCRM.
+The *CMRT_Admin_WP* adinistrator, would not have privileges to perform tasks in CiviCRM.
 The rational is that one IT administrator may be focused on WordPress and another IT administrator focused on CiviCRM.

 **Operational Consideration**

-In using CiviCRM it may be more convenient to have two tabs open on your browser.
+In using CiviCRM it may be convenient to have two tabs open on your browser.
 One tab is for Webmail the other tab is for CiviCRM.

+**Todo** If a mail originates from the CiviCRM Application from the Secretary, then does a copy of the mail get placed in the Secretaries Webmail sent folder?